 U.S. stores: 1,600-plus

-“Customers are required to wear cloth face coverings” at Verizon’s retail locations, according to the company’s web page on store operations.
+"Face coverings must be worn by customers and staff” at Verizon's retail locations, according to the company's web page on store operations.

 NRF rank: 24